• Skip to primary navigation

 Chitarra Pasta (Tonnarelli) Step-by-Step Photos

-As you can see in the below pasta making process photos, whether you're making (slightly wider) tonnarelli pasta or spaghetti alla chitarra from scratch, it's very easy.
+As you can see in the photos below of the pasta-making process, whether you're making (slightly wider) tonnarelli pasta or spaghetti alla chitarra from scratch, it's very easy.

 A collage of 15 step by step photos for how to make Spaghetti alla Chitarra and tonnarelli from scratch.